samboy/NotAtAllOfficialFont/README.md

 you make a GitHub repo with the converted .ttf files.

 The font SCTest-regular.otf is a test to make sure a document processor supports true small caps.
-If "abcdefghijklmn" are a sans-serif bold font, this means the processor supports small caps; if those letters are serif small caps letters, this means the document processor is faking small caps.
+If, after enabling small caps (e.g. using the font name "SCTest:smcp" in Libreoffice), "abcdefghijklmn" are a sans-serif bold font, this means the processor supports small caps;
+if those letters are serif small caps letters, this means the document processor is faking small caps.
 The sans letters come from Source Sans Pro, available under the exact same license as Source Serif Pro.

 THIS IS UNOFFICIAL!
 I will not keep this up to date with the changes to Source Serif Pro.